 - Secondary School Diploma or mature student status;

 - Minimum 2 or 3 - year Diploma or Degree from a recognized institution;

 Applicants from non-English speaking countries must achieve the minimum requirements of:

 - Overseas applications from China, India, Pakistan, Vietnam and the Philippines (SDS): Overall IELTS score of 6.5 with no band less than 6.0 issued in past 24 months

 - All other applicants: Overall IELTS score of 6.5 with no band less than 6.0 issued in the past 24 months

 Students can also satisfy the English language proficiency requirement by successfully completing the ESL/EAP program offered at Alpha College of Business and Technology.
-Please visit the ESL/EAP Program information page for further information.
-For a complete list of the English proficiency tests, we accept and SLC partnered ESL Pathway programs please visit St. Lawrence's proof of proficiency list.
+For a complete list of the English proficiency tests, we accept and SLC partnered ESL Pathway programs please visit St. Lawrence College's proof of English proficiency list.

 4Fees are estimates only.
 Tuition is based on two semesters.